Elementary Scholarship Criteria

 - Catholic or officially converted

-- Reside in and attend Catholic parish school in designated counites in the Archdiocese of Baltimore
+- Reside in and attend Catholic parish school in designated counties in the Archdiocese of Baltimore

-- Minimum Composite Score in the 92nd percentile for the SCANTRON test in each category: Reading, Math, and Language
+- Minimum Composite Score in the 92nd percentile for the MAP Assessment in each category: Reading, Math, and Language Usage

 - Grades a minimum of 93 in Language Arts, Social Studies, Math, and Science for both marking periods